UBC-Thunderbots/Software/docs/architecture-and-design.md

 ## How Do We Use Coroutines?
 We use Coroutines to write our [strategy logic](#strategy).
 The "pause and resume" functionality of Coroutines makes it much easier to write [Plays](#plays), [Tactics](#tactics), and [Actions](#skills--actions).

 Specifically, we use Coroutines as a way to break down our strategy into "stages".
-Once a "stage" completes we generally don't want to re-evaluate it, and would rather commit to a decion and move on.
-Coroutines makes it much easier to write "stages" of strategy without requiring complex state machine logic to check what stage we are in, and it's easier for developers to see what the inteded order of operations is (eg. "Line up to take the shot" -> "shoot").
+Once a "stage" completes we generally don't want to re-evaluate it, and would rather commit to a decision and move on.
+Coroutines makes it much easier to write "stages" of strategy without requiring complex state machine logic to check what stage we are in, and it's easier for developers to see what the intended order of operations is (eg. "Line up to take the shot" -> "shoot").

 In the past, we had issues with our gameplay logic "committing" to decisions if we were near certain edge cases.
 This caused robots to behave oddly, and sometimes get significantly slowed down in "analysis paralysis".
 Coroutines solve this problem by allowing us to write "stages" that execute top-to-bottom in a function, and once we make a decision we commit to it and move on to the next stage.